 Bodyboards are super fun!

-The current river level is getting low but there are still some nice waves to enjoy bodyboarding!
+The current river level is too low to bodyboard right now.

 For more information on river levels, check the What to Know section below.